Postpartum Anxiety Natural Prevention and Treatment

 All of the herbs in this section are OK for use while breastfeeding.

-- Lavender - This is included in both sections as lavender can be used daily for general support, and the essential oil is great for in-the-moment anxiety relief by taking three very long deep breaths through your nose directly out of a bottle.
+- Lavender (or, better yet, Lavender with Frankincense) Essential Oil - This is included in both sections as lavender can be used daily for general support, and the essential oil is great for in-the-moment anxiety relief by taking three very long deep breaths through your nose directly out of a bottle, as needed.

 - *Skullcap - Makes a great mild-tasting tea with a relaxing effect particularly for anxiety and anxiety-related tension.
 Great blended with other herbs.